FPGA-Research-Manchester/fos/README.md

 - open a terminal for the server:
   - `cd fos`
   - `sudo ./runServer`
-- open a terminal for the Mandelbrot client:
+- open a terminal for the client:
   - `cd fos`
-  - `sudo ./runMandelClient.sh`
-- open a terminal for the Sobel client:
-  - `cd fos`
-  - `sudo ./runSobelClient.sh`
+  - `sudo ./runClient

 ## Tutorials